FStilwell/0_Flicker_Fusion_Threshold/README.md

 ### 3.2 Breadboarding the System

 The microcontroller is powered by the USB 5V supply.
 The system needed an LED (which was built-in), a potentiometer, a pushbutton, and the necessary jumper wires.
-I chose pin A0 for the potentiometer as it needed to connect to an ADC module, pin 12 for the push button as it was in a convenient position, and added the jumper wires to connect the components according to [this Eagle schematic](Schematic/Flicker_Fusion_schematic.PNG).
+I chose pin A0 for the potentiometer as it needed to connect to an ADC module, pin 12 for the push button as it was in a convenient position, and added the jumper wires to connect the components according to [this EagleCAD schematic](Schematic/Flicker_Fusion_schematic.PNG).
 The pushbutton makes use of the internal pullup resistor function in the microcontroller since I was unable to check the value of resistors I had.
 Figure 3 below shows this system.

 ![Figure 3: Bread-boarded embedded system](Project_media/Images/Breadboarded_System.jpg)